A welder’s work is tough. Your resume shouldn’t be.

 Keep it short.

-This is 2–4 sentences.
+This is 2–4 sentences that sets the tone of your welding resume.
 Think of it as your handshake on paper.

 Example (experienced welder):